SNUG

 EPP (Edinburgh Pharmaceutical Processes) Ltd

-Dr David Tredgett, General Manager
+Dr David Tredgett, Director of Chemistry

-EPP Ltd is a Contract Research Organisation specialising in analytical and screening, physico-chemical testing, environmental science and research & development.
+EPP Ltd is a Contract Research Organisation specialising in analytical and screening, physico-chemical testing, and research & development.
 We have our own in-house, GLP compliant, NMR facility to support all aspects of our R&D work including the synthesis of NMR certified reference standards.

 University of Glasgow